Stuycs-K/final-project-4-luongc-son/PRESENTATION.md

    - The text being decrypted should be written as a vector (a matrix with one column and n rows)
  - If the message is longer than n letters, break it up into matrices, each with n letters
    - Run the same encryption or decryption process on each new matrix, and then join the results together
+   - Try to ensure that the message's length is a multiple of n, it'll make it easier

 ## Image Encryption/Decryption